BeckBusch/CS209-Labs/Lab2_SigCond/Lab2_AnswerScript.md

 <img src="Lab2_Images/5Q2Sim.png" height="200">

-> Ireg looks like short-duration bursts because:
+> Ireg looks like short-duration bursts because: Whenever the ac source oscilliates the diode restricts the current from flowing.

 Q 5.4: What are the benefits and disadvantages of using a half-wave rectifier opposed to a full-wave rectifier in your design?